canonical/craft-actions/snapcraft/pack/README.md

     revision: ''

     # The channel to install the LXD snap from.
-    # If left blank, defaults to the current recommended channel for Snapcraft.
+    # If unset or set to an empty string, the current recommended channel for Snapcraft is installed.
     lxd-channel: ''

     # The location in your repository to run Snapcraft when packing.
-Defaults to the repository root.
     #
     # In most simple cases, `snapcraft.yaml` is stored in the `snap/` directory at the repository root.
     #
     # In repositories with more complex file hierarchies, the path could be elsewhere.
 For example, if your project
     # stores multiple build tool manifests in a `dist/` directory, and `snapcraft.yaml` is stored in `dist/snap/`,
-    # you would want to run Snapcraft at `dist/` instead of the repository root.
+    # you'd run Snapcraft at `dist/` instead of the repository root.
+    #
+    # Defaults to the repository root ('.').
     path: '.'

     # Sets the build verbosity level for Snapcraft.
-Must be one of: "quiet", "brief", "verbose", "debug", or "trace" (the default).
+Must be one of: "quiet", "brief", "verbose", "debug", or "trace".
+    # Defaults to 'trace'.
     verbosity: 'trace'
 ```